4C 58.17: Description

 4C 58.17 has a compact triple radio structure.
 When imaged with Very Long Baseline Interferometry (VLBI), it is shown to have a core-jet morphology that is typical of powerful observed quasars, being mainly dominated by strong nuclear radio emission with a bright radio core and a secondary component present at a position angle of 170° with its distance being 4.5 milliarcseconds away.
 New VLBI and Very Large Array (VLA) observations showed there is a northern component on mas-scale, several secondary components and a weak resolved feature present in the quasar.
 This northern component is estimated to hold 85% of the flux density.

 A study published in 1986 found 4C 58.17 has superluminal motion in its core.
 Based on studies, the core of the source is found to be expanding at a speed of 5.3 ± 0.8 per hour with its components separation increasing while the position angle of the components decreases per year.
 A new component has emerged close to the core position, described as elongated along the position angle of 174 ± 4°.
 The core itself is variable at slight frequencies with a fairly steep spectrum of between 15 and 5 GHz.
 It is suggested the core might also be shifting by one milliarcsecond between 2 and 8 GHz.

 The jet travelling from the core region towards a southeast hotspot on arcsecond scales in 4C 58.17 is described as both curved and knotty, and also displaying a cork-screw behavior.
 When imaged by the Very Long Baseline Array (VLBA), it takes the form of a two-sided jet moving at relativistic speeds with a counter-jet feature displaying diffused radio emission.
 There is a noted switch in its orientation, indicating it might be interacting with the surround interstellar medium.
 The Faraday rotation polarization located downstream from the core by 2 milliarcseconds shows a negative unit of -1612 ± 102 rad/m^{2,} before rising to 270 ± 70 rad/m^{2} upon reaching 3.5 milliarcseconds.
-A supermassive black hole mass of 8.49 M_{ʘ} has been estimated for this quasar.
+A supermassive black hole mass of 8.49 M_{☉} has been estimated for this quasar.